 When buying tickets for events, please be aware that some tickets may have terms printed on them that limit the ability of the original buyer to sell them to someone else.
 Some event tickets e.g. Glastonbury Festival may also feature a photograph of the original buyer, which can mean that anyone other than the original buyer may be refused entry to the event.
 Our advice is to always independently check the re-sale terms of the event before buying.

 When buying airline tickets, we suggest you take down the seller's name and ticket number.
-Check that the ticket exists and take the responsibility of getting the names changed.
+Check that the ticket exists and quickly ensure you are able to transfer the tickets to your name.